Admissions

 Degree

-You will earn a Master's of Journalism (M.J.) degree.
+You will earn a Master of Journalism (M.J.) degree.
 Unlike an M.A., the M.J. emphasizes hands-on reporting, multimedia storytelling, and practical training designed to prepare you to enter the workforce directly as a journalist or media professional.

 Summer Internship